illuminatisx/r4n-wiki/monuments/military-tunnels.md

 - **Offices**: Regular crates containing components and occasional weapons
 - **Green Card Room**: Military crate and tool boxes

-### Barracks Area
+### Train car
-- **Sleeping Quarters**: Regular crates with clothing and basic components
-- **Armory Lockers**: Military crates with weapons and ammunition
+- **Mid-tunnel car**: Elite crates with tier 3 loot, no keycard required.

 ### Research Labs
 - **Lab Rooms**: Regular crates with components and medical supplies
 - **Secure Storage**: Military crates behind the blue card door

 ### Elite Loot Room
-- **Final Room**: 2-3 elite crates, military crates, and sometimes an airdrop crate
+- **Final Room**: 2-3 elite crates, military crates.
 - **Side Storage**: Additional military crates in adjacent rooms

 ## Common Threats and Dangers

 Beyond scientists, be aware of:

-1. **Other Players**: Military Tunnels is popular for its loot-to-danger ratio
+1. **Other Players**: Military Tunnels is popular for its loot-to-danger ratio, some players may be able to hear gunshots.
 2. **Disorientation**: The tunnel layout can be confusing for new players
 3. **Ambushes**: The many corners and dark areas are perfect for player ambushes
 4. **Limited Exits**: Knowing escape routes is crucial when confronted